bigmlcom/bigmler/docs/index.rst

 should show BigMLer version information.

-Extensions of BigMLer to use images are not supported in Windows by default.
+Extensions of BigMLer to use images are usually not available in Windows.
 The libraries needed for those models are not available usually for that operating system.
 If your Machine Learning project involves images, we recommend that you choose a Linux based operating system.